starlightcrafted/docker-postal/README.md

 This project runs daily docker builds for postalhq/postal

-Note that builds have recently been moved to Quay.io.
+**Note that builds have recently been moved to Quay.io and docker-compose.yml files have been updated accordingly**

 #### Alpine Linux Container (Default)